awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 **Note**
 Objects encrypted with customer\-provided encryption keys \(SSE\-C\) cannot be copied or moved using the S3 console\.
 To copy or move objects encrypted with SSE\-C, use the AWS CLI, AWS SDK, or the Amazon S3 REST API\.
 When copying an object by using the Amazon S3 console, you must grant permission `s3:ListAllMyBuckets`\.
 The console needs this permission to validate the copy operation\.
+Cross\-region copying of AWS KMS encrypted objects is not supported on the Amazon S3 console\.

 **To copy an object**